 - Connector should be clean and undamaged

-I keep spare electrodes in my pocket for exactly this reason.
-It's faster to grab a fresh one than to troubleshoot a poor connection mid-recording.
+Keep spare electrodes on hand for exactly this reason — it's faster to grab a fresh one than to troubleshoot a poor connection mid-recording.

 This script accomplishes three things: